MEET KIRSTY

 At age 9, Kirsty’s grandfather told her she reminded him of renowned Australian television current affairs journalist Jana Wendt.
 It sparked an interest in storytelling, interviewing, and pursuing social justice that continues to this day.
 Kirsty officially began her journalism career in 1994 on the Blacktown Guardian Newspaper in Sydney’s west.
 The independent masthead won best Australian community newspaper during her time there as a reporter and photographer.

 Kirsty gained valuable insight into communications and politics working as a media officer for the New South Wales Education Minister.
 But she had always set her sights on the Australian Broadcasting Corporation.
-After completing a Master of Journalism and working unpaid in community radio, for ABC 7:30, ABC Radio Illawarra, and 9 News Sydney, Kirsty got her break.
+After completing a Master of Journalism and completing internships in community radio, for ABC 7:30, ABC Radio Illawarra, and 9 News Sydney, Kirsty got her break.
 She moved from Sydney to the heart of Australia, Alice Springs, to take up a posting with the ABC in 1999, instantly falling in love with the town and its people.

 Best Radio News Journalism - Northern Territory Media Awards